textlint/textlint/docs/plugin.md

 ## Default Configuration for Plugins

-You can provide default configuration for the rules included in your plugin by modifying exported object to include `rulesConfig` property.
+You can provide default configuration for `rules` by `rulesConfig` property.
 `rulesConfig` follows the same pattern as you would use in your `.textlintrc` config rules property, but without plugin name as a prefix.

 ```js